cs1302uga/cs1302-genlistadt/README.md

 * **`LinkedListTest`:** Create the `cs1302.genlistadt.LinkedListTest` class to thoroughly test your `LinkedList` implementation.
 In this class, you are required to:

+  * Create a LinkedList<Integer> and a LinkedList<String> object.
+For each:
       * Write at least 3 JUnit tests for each method that do not propogate exceptions.
 In other words, these unit tests should test the functionality assuming that method arguments are valid and that the calling object is non-null.
 For many of your methods, you will need to provide more than 3 tests to fully test your implementation.

       * Write at least 1 JUnit test each exceptional situation for each method.
 If a method throws two different types of exceptions, you should test each scenario with a separate JUnit test.
         If a method throws one type of exception for two different reasons, you should test these with separate JUnit tests.
 If a method does not throw any exceptions, you can skip this step for that method.

      * Use lambda expressions to implement any functional interfaces required as method parameters.
 You cannot create separate `.java` files to implement these interfaces.

 * **(100 points) Test Cases**: The bulk of this project will be graded based on 50 JUnit test cases, each worth 2 points.
 This is the same as